 - Total cost of the loan.
 Even if the new loan has a lower rate than your existing credit accounts, the amount of interest you pay overall may be more if you have the loan for a much longer time

 - Set-up fee.
 You may be charged a percentage of the amount you’re borrowing to set up the loan

 - Impact on your credit score.
 For example, applying for a loan and closing old accounts can have a negative impact on your score

 Can I consolidate my debt if I have bad credit?

 Even if you have a low credit score, you may be able to get a debt consolidation loan.
-Secured loans are usually easier to get approved for than personal loans – this is because they use an asset, such as your house, as collateral to reduce risk for the lender.
-However, you may lose the asset if you don’t keep up with repayments, so a secured loan is not to be taken out lightly.
+Secured loans are usually easier to get approved for than personal loans – this is because they use an asset, such as your house or car, as collateral to reduce risk for the lender.
+However, you may lose the asset if you don’t keep up with your repayments, so a secured loan is not to be taken out lightly.

 Consolidating your debt with a loan can have several benefits:

 - Simpler budgeting.
 Instead of wading through various statements and juggling multiple payments, you’ll make one set monthly payment on the same date each month

 - A clearer view of your debt.
 Having all your debt in one place can make it easier to see how much you owe, how quickly you’re paying it off, and how much interest you’re being charged

 - Potentially lower rates.
 You may be able to reduce the amount of interest you’re paying by consolidating your debt under one lower interest loan